bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter4-7.md

-# 4.11 Test USB OTG
+# 4.11 Test USB Device

-This example demonstrates use of the USB OTG(J7) interface of the development board to simulate a specified file or device as a Gadget device.
-It works as a storage device to the HOST device.
+This example shows how to use USB device mode through the Micro USB interface(J7) on board.It will attach a specified file or device as a Gadget device.
+It works as a storage device connected to the HOST device.

 - Operation steps on board: